 After draining or restarting the spa

-If you change the water or if your spa has been off for a while, it is possible that biofilm has developed in the piping.
-It is therefore necessary to start with a cleaning using the Spa System Flush or the Ahh Some.
-The instructions for use of these products are given on the corresponding pages.
+If you're changing the water or if your spa has been off for a while, it is likely that biofilm has developed in the pipework.
+You you should start by rinsing everything with a biofilm remover to get rid of it.

-Start by adding non-Chlorine Shock, at a rate of 15g per cubic meter of water.
-The latter will eliminate the bacteria present in the water.
+Start by adding non-chlorine shock, at a rate of 15 g per 1000 litres of water.
+This will eliminate the bacteria present in the water.

-It will also be necessary to add a dose of non-Chlorine Shock to eliminate bacteria, perspiration and other organic matter brought in by swimmers.
+We recommend that you add a dose of non-chlorine shock after you use your spa, to eliminate bacteria, perspiration and other organic matter brought in by bathers.

 "Shock" your water regularly